Adlène Guedioura

-Adlène Guedioura (عدلان قديورة; born 12 November 1985) is a former professional footballer who plays as a midfielder.
+Adlène Guedioura (عدلان قديورة; born 12 November 1985) is a former professional footballer who played as a midfielder.
+Born in France, he represented Algeria at international level.

-At club level, Guedioura had spells at Sedan, Noisy-le-Sec, L'Entente SSG and Créteil in France, Kortrijk and Charleroi in Belgium, Wolverhampton Wanderers, Nottingham Forest, Crystal Palace, Watford, Middlesbrough and Sheffield United in England, and Al-Gharafa in Qatar.
+At club level, Guedioura had spells at Sedan, Noisy-le-Sec, Entente SSG and Créteil in France, Kortrijk and Charleroi in Belgium, Wolverhampton Wanderers, Nottingham Forest, Crystal Palace, Watford, Middlesbrough, Sheffield United and Burton Albion in England, Al-Gharafa, Al-Duhail and Al-Wakrah in Qatar, and CR Belouizdad in Algeria.

-Born in France, at international level he represented Algeria – the birthplace of his father who also played for the team – and made 63 appearances.
+He made 63 appearances for Algeria, the birthplace of his father who also played for the team.

 Guedioura is known for his powerful long-range shots.
-In the 2011–12 season, he won "Goal of the Season" for both Nottingham Forest and Wolverhampton Wanderers.
+In the 2011–12 season, he won Goal of the Season for both Nottingham Forest and Wolverhampton Wanderers.
 He is thought to be the first footballer ever to win the award for two clubs in the same season.

 Early life

 Guedioura, born in La Roche-sur-Yon, France, to an Algerian mother, a former Algeria Women Basketball team player), and former Algerian international striker Nacer Guedioura.